mruballos/CPPinpoint/README.md

 ##### Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to anyone whose code was used
-* Inspiration
-* etc